The Industrial Commons trains workers in Morganton, North Carolina, to become upholsterers, one of the highest paid jobs in furniture

 “We are thrilled to join in celebrating Aflac Incorporated’s commitment toward our mission,” said Natalie Gunn, Chief Financial Officer of Capital Impact Partners.
 “We’ve shown over the past 40 years just how effective impact investing can be.
 We’re able to deliver a strong financial performance while fulfilling our mission of creating social and economic justice in disinvested communities throughout the United States.”

 The EOC is made up of 23 companies and foundations, including 14 companies ranked in the Fortune 500.
-Their goal is to focus commitments in a few areas that will move the needle — aligning their major investments in communities of color with investments made by the Biden-Harris Administration.
+Their goal is to focus commitments and their major investments to better support communities.

 • Financial capital: a range of flexible debt and equity products to meet Momentus Capital’s partners’ needs, as well as access to new markets and potential investors